 It is prohibited to replace a “live” rear axle with an alternative system or vice-versa.

-Gear ratios and type are free.
+Gear ratios and types are free.
 The final drive ratio is free.

 Mechanical limited slip or torque biasing differentials are permitted.

 It is permitted to use a sequential gearbox on normally aspirated vehicles only.